 Many students won’t make it through their first year of college.
-Learn how to support those students and retain them as students.
+Learn how to support those students and keep them in school.
+It all starts with understanding ADHD.

-Often, with the support of high school teachers, staff, and their parents, these students have managed to take the next step in their education.
+Often, with the support of high school teachers, staff, and their parents, these students begin the next step in their education.
 However, college is different than high school.
 This is a time when students have to manage their own schedules and priorities.
 Without the necessary skills, students can miss class or not understand how to study effectively.
 This can lead to them falling behind.

-Many of these students have ADD, ADHD or other learning disabilities along with a general inability to access help.
+Many of these students have ADD, ADHD, or other learning disabilities along with a general inability to access help.
 They aren’t equipped to function successfully on their own.
-But universities can help these students become great students.
+But universities can help these students go from struggling to succeeding with a better understanding of ADHD.

 University ADHD Speaking Topic: Unlocking the Potential in Students with ADHD

-These sessions are available for one to four hours and can be tailored to specific audiences like professors or student assistance staff.
+To foster a better understanding of ADHD on college campus, we’ve put together these engaging topics for staff.
+These sessions are available for one to four hours.
+They are adaptable to specific audiences like professors or student assistance staff.

 In this presentation, staff and faculty members will learn how to: